 My first suggestion is that each artist research as many art licensing websites as they can.
 There are a number of them across the world and at the end of this blog I have listed a few that I have worked with.

-So the scenario would be that you have looked at all of these websites and assessed the work that was in there and found a couple that might be able to work with your images.
+So the scenario would be that you have looked at all of these websites, assessed the work that was in there, and found a couple that might be able to work with your images.

 Let’s say that you are lucky enough to get interest back from one or two of the companies you have approached.
 Inside their email or letter is a licensing agreement/contract.
 This is where most artists just sign off on something and hope that things work out.
 Artists can be so desperate to get their work seen or sold or distributed that they simply cast all caution aside on many occasions and just sign and away we go.

-Lawyers and Attorneys are expensive but I have found over the years that they can save a lot of grief and even more expenses in the end if something was to go wrong.
+Lawyers and attorneys are expensive but I have found over the years that they can save a lot of grief and even more expense in the end if something goes wrong.